GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/03_linuxcnc/06_linuxcnc_introduction.md

 LinuxCNC "AXIS" graphical interface.
 :::

-In our testbed setup, we have considered the AXIS graphical interface.
+In our gantry robot system, we have considered the AXIS graphical interface.
 The window of this interface, as shown in {numref}`fig:linuxcnc_gui_axis_estop`, contains the following elements:

 - A display area with two tabs: